It’s no secret that the adventure of SEO means being in it for the long game.

 That means you need to ensure you have accurate NAP (name/address/phone) information and content that references your service area, whether it’s a state, city, or neighborhood.

-Google also rewards websites based on factors such as relevance, distance, and prominence.
+Keep in mind that Google rewards websites based on factors such as relevance, distance, and prominence.

 5. Content Strategy